l6z1z9yemily/Litzy-website/content/publication/SPP/index.md

 ---
-title: Semantics from Look and Sound: Learning Chinese Character Representations from Function-Specific Components and Pronunciations
+title: "Semantics from Look and Sound: Learning Chinese Character Representations from Function-Specific Components and Pronunciations"
 publication_types:
   - "3"
 authors: